A good auto insurance policy is your best protection against financial uncertainty following an accident. Choose wisely!

 If you’re in a wreck.

-Contact a nearby car accident lawyer if you’re in a wreck, and try to do so before you contact your insurance company.
+Contact a local car accident lawyer if you’re in a wreck, and try to do so before you contact your insurance company.
 This is the best way to make sure you don’t harm your ability to file a claim, and that you’re given the best chance at a fair recovery.